-- The number of people in your household – More people indoors means more possessions, and increased likelihood of accidents around the home.
+- The number of people in your household – More people indoors means more possessions, so the risk of accidents around the home increases.
 If people move in with you, you may need to pay more

 - The location of your home – Insurers can tell a lot just from your postcode.
 If you live in an area which is more prone to flooding or has higher levels of theft crime, this could affect the cost of your cover

 - How many children and pets you have – The likelihood of a claim increases the more children and pets you have at home.
 Younger families or those with pets are more likely to claim for things like accidental damage